Lesson n°5

 # All the previous code

-Well, that was easy thanks to how we organized code!
+Well, that was easy thanks to how we organized the code!
 Let's test in the browser and sign up with a new user.
 We should be redirected to the dashboard right after registering and we should see the welcome message with the user's email address.

 In the next chapter, we'll discuss the security vulnerabilities of our current implementation and see how we can fix them.